Qualifications & Application

 - Demonstrated interest in experiential learning activities, particularly education abroad

-- An excellent cover letter and essay that demonstrate curiosity, global awareness, and an interest in Honors education in general, and the GCS program in particular
+- Two excellent application essays that demonstrate curiosity, global awareness, and an interest in Honors education and the GCS program (see prompts below)

 - Strong academic references

 The admissions process requires both an initial application demonstrating these qualifications and an interview for finalists.

 - Currently enrolled ETSU students, transfer students, non-degree seeking students, graduate students, and second baccalaureate degree students are not eligible for this program.

 - If you are graduating from high school with dual enrollment credit or an Associate Degree earned at the same time, you will be considered an incoming freshman by ETSU and you are eligible for the GCS program.

 If you have questions about your eligibility to apply for the ETSU Global Citizen Scholars Program or the application submission process, please Contact Us.

-- You must complete the general application for admission to ETSU.
+- You must complete the general application for admission to ETSU in Fall 2022.

 For more information concerning the ETSU admission process, please visit the Admissions How to Apply web page.
 To be eligible for the GCS program, you must be enrolling at ETSU as an incoming first-year student in the fall.